Portrait contrast

 Teal shadows and warm skin highlights work best on faces with clean light and enough background separation.

-Upload a photo and turn it into a teal and orange cinematic portrait with blockbuster-style color grading, dramatic portrait lighting, atmospheric depth, and a polished movie-still finish while keeping the subject recognizable.
+Turn your selfie or portrait into a teal and orange cinematic portrait with AI using a polished cinematic color grade, dramatic portrait lighting, and a movie poster look while keeping the subject recognizable.

 A portrait set graded for the familiar teal-and-orange cinema look.
 The edits push background shadows cooler and highlights warmer while keeping skin, hair, and facial detail readable for covers, avatars, film still portrait crops, and poster-style artwork.
 Drag or swipe to compare.